Japan's Nikkei posts biggest monthly fall in 2 years

 Foreign investors were downbeat, however.
 Data from the Ministry of Finance showed foreign investors sold a net 112.7 billion yen ($1.43 billion) of Japanese stocks last week, the sixth straight week of net selling.

-Exporters with high exposure to Europe were battered on Thursday, with Canon Inc (7751.T) off 3.5 percent and Mazda Motor Corp (7261.T) shedding 3.9 percent.
+Exporters with high exposure to Europe were battered on Thursday, with Canon Inc off 3.5 percent and Mazda Motor Corp shedding 3.9 percent.

 "We are at the mercy of macro events," said Stefan Worrall, director of equity cash sales at Credit Suisse in Tokyo.